FREQUENTLY ASKED QUESTIONS (FAQ)

 Q: What are the primary objectives of the Chamberlain Project?

-A: The Chamberlain Project seeks to achieve three primary objectives with the Retiring Officer Teaching Fellowship (ROTF):
+A: The Chamberlain Project seeks to achieve three primary objectives through its fellowships:

 For colleges and universities, the Chamberlain Project seeks to support the richness and diversity of undergraduate education by providing an opportunity for both faculty and students to engage with perspectives and experiences that are often underrepresented on campus.